Paying for residential care

 You may be eligible for financial help from your local council or, in some circumstances, from the NHS.

 Will the local council pay for my care home fees?

 If you are eligible for funding support, your local council could pay some or most of the fees. the council will carry out a care needs assessment.
 If this concludes you need care in a care home, they will carry out a financial assessment to work out whether you qualify for help with the cost.
 This will look at your income and capital.

 The first step to getting care, whether you need home adaptations, home care or a care home place, is to get a care needs assessment from your local council.

 How much will I have to pay for care?

 Care home fees will vary depending on the area that you live in, the individual care home itself, plus your own personal financial circumstances.
 Costs average around £600 a week for a care home place and over £800 a week for a place in a nursing home

 Your local council must calculate the cost of your care and how much you have to contribute from your resources.
 This figure must be realistic and allow you to access an appropriate local care home.

-If all your eligible income is taken into account in your means-test, you must be left with an income of £24.90 per week.
+You will be expected to pay towards the cost from all your eligible income, however you must be left with £24.90 per week.
 This is known as your Personal Expenses Allowance.

-If you have a significant health care need the NHS may contribute towards the cost of your care.
+If your needs are primarily health-based the NHS may contribute towards the cost of your care.
 If you’re eligible for NHS continuing healthcare, your care home placement will be free.